New Zealand property bubble: Repeal of the Resource Management Act

 The law changes were announced by Environment Minister David Parker following a 2020 high-level independent review into the Resource Management Act, which concluded that the Act had failed in its purpose.

+The RMA was finally repealed on 16 August, 2023.

 March 2021 reform

 As housing affordability worsened throughout February 2021, Jacinda Ardern announced that her government had undertaken a significant review of housing policy: